sunsesvasko/Blajev/README.md

 # About the Project

-This is an interactive and dynamic online webstore.
+This is an interactive and dynamic online clothing store.

 # Instructions